MnO2/logq/README.md

 This project is in alpha stage, PRs are welcomed.

-logq is a command line program for easily analyzing, querying, aggregating and joining log files.
-Right now only AWS Elastic Load Balancer's log format is supported, since it is where this project was inspired.
+logq is a command line tool for easily analyzing, querying, aggregating web-server log files though SQL inteface.
+Right now only AWS Elastic Load Balancer's log format is supported, since this project was driven by the author's own need.
+More log formats would be supported in the future, and ideally it could be customized through configuration like what GoAccess does.

 ## Installation